-The Council will consider the property/assets opportunities arising from all projects within its Framework for Change programme.
+The Council will consider the property/assets opportunities arising from all projects within its Transformation programme and its service planning.
 It will look to maximise opportunities to improve operational efficiency, reduce revenue costs and maximise the capital and income potential.